igrishaev/pg2/README.md

 ### Conflicts

-On bootstrap, the engine always checks migrations for conflicts.
+On bootstrap, the engine checks migrations for conflicts.
 A conflict is a situation when a migration with less id has been applied before a migration with greater id.
-Usually it happens when two developers create migrations in parallel and then merge then in a wrong order.
+Usually it happens when two developers create migrations in parallel and merge them in a wrong order.
 For example:

 - the latest migration id is 20240312;
 - developer A makes a new branch and creates a migration 20240315;
-- the next day, developer B opens a new branch with migration 20240316;
+- the next day, developer B opens a new branch with a migration 20240316;
-- dev.
-B merges his branch, now we have 20240312, then 20240316;
+- dev B merges the branch, now we have 20240312, then 20240316;
-- dev.
-A merges his branch, and we have 20240312, 20240316, 20240315.
+- dev A merges the branch, and we have 20240312, 20240316, 20240315.

-When you try to apply migration 20240315, the engine will check if 20240316 is already applied.
-If yes, an exception pops up saying which migration causes the problem (these are 20240316 and 20240315).
-To recover from the conflict, just rename 20240315 to 20240317.
+When you try to apply migration 20240315, the engine will check if 20240316 has already been applied.
+If yes, an exception pops up saying which migration cause the problem (in our case, these are 20240316 and 20240315).
+To recover from the conflict, rename 20240315 to 20240317.

 In other words: this is a conflict: